fedoteh/appointment-planner-starting-v18/README.md

 ![Diagram](diagram.webp)

-As a beginner, the hardest part was re-using components for different presentational components.
+As a beginner, the hardest part was re-using components (TileList.js and Tiles.js) for different presentational components.

+Deployed using surge for a live demo/production build at https://thoughtless-week.surge.sh/